bigman73/footpedalkeyboard/README.md

 But I decided to make a more generic solution.
 The python driver supoorts dynamic supports any desktop application through an easy to configure json file (key-mappings.json).
 The default configuration file contains Chrome mappings - a tab can be closed with Pedal E!

+### Video games
+A foot keyboard can provide extra keys to use in games such as first person shooters (FPS).
+For example: Pedal A could be assigned to a `crouch` action, or to a series of keyboard actions that would be executed in sequence

 ## Korg EC5 Foot Pedal Board
 ![alt text](https://raw.githubusercontent.com/bigman73/footpedalkeyboard/master/images/ec5-b.jpg "Korg EC5 Foot Pedal Board")